Mario & Sonic at the London 2012 Olympic Games: Development and release

 The first game in the series, Mario & Sonic at the Olympic Games, was the first official crossover title to feature characters from both the Super Mario and Sonic the Hedgehog franchises.
 The Olympic Games were chosen as a setting since Sega and Nintendo felt its competitive sportsmanship was ideal for the once-rival mascots Sonic the Hedgehog and Mario.
 Sonic the Hedgehog is the protagonist of the video game series released by Sega in order to provide the company with a mascot to rival Nintendo's flagship character Mario in the early 1990s.
 The game proved to be a commercial success and encouraged Sega and Nintendo to develop a sequel, Mario & Sonic at the Olympic Winter Games.
 Shortly after its release, the vice president of marketing at Sega of America, Sean Ratcliffe, commented that the company would likely commission a sequel for the 2012 Summer Olympics in London if the franchise continued to capture interest among consumers.

-Mario & Sonic at the London 2012 Olympic Games was officially announced with a joint press release by Sega and Nintendo on 21 April 2011, after its predecessors sold over 19 million units combined.
+Mario & Sonic at the London 2012 Olympic Games was officially announced with a joint press release by Sega and Nintendo on April 21, 2011, after its predecessors sold over 19 million units combined.
 As with its predecessor, Sega's Osamu Ohashi and Nintendo's Hiroshi Sato served as producers, Eigo Kasahara as director, and Teruhiko Nakagawa as lead composer.
 Mario & Sonic is the only official video game of the 2012 Summer Olympics and is licensed by the International Olympic Committee through exclusive licensee International Sports Multimedia.
 A peripheral was considered to launch alongside the game early in its development, although its nature remains unknown.

-Both the Wii and 3DS versions were developed by Sega Sports Japan and published by Nintendo for Japan and Korea and Sega for North America and Europe.
-Over 100 people developed the game.
+Both the Wii and 3DS versions were developed by Sega's CS2 division and published by Nintendo for Japan and Korea and Sega for North America and Europe.
+Over 100 people developed the game, with some outsourced from respectively Racjin and Marvelous AQL for the Wii and Nintendo 3DS versions.
 The Wii version carries the distinction of being the only title to come in a yellow keep case.
-Nintendo re-released the 3DS version of the game as a downloadable title via Nintendo eShop on 1 November 2012 in Japan, on 30 May 2013 in the PAL regions, and on 20 June 2013 in North America.
+Nintendo re-released the 3DS version of the game as a downloadable title via Nintendo eShop on November 1, 2012 in Japan, on May 30, 2013 in the PAL regions, and on June 20, 2013 in North America.
 The Wii version sold 2.4 million copies in North America and Europe in its first two months of release.
 Mario & Sonic at the London 2012 Olympic Games was followed by a sequel, Mario & Sonic at the Sochi 2014 Olympic Winter Games, which was released worldwide for the Wii U in November 2013.